Updated May 22, 2023

-This technology is growing rapidly and is in demand quite high.
+This technology is growing rapidly and is in demand relatively high.
 Even big organizations are coming forward to use and deploy this technology for their business requirements.

-Hence learning this relatively new technology will be a great boost for everyone involved in some of the other ways.
-Also, its increasing demand and large scale scalability are causing it getting more and more demand
+Hence learning this relatively new technology will be a significant boost for everyone involved in some other ways.
+Also, its increasing demand and large-scale scalability are causing it to get more and more demand.

 Learn this new and fascinating technology as it has quite a good scope ahead.
-Its ease of scalability, rising demand, zero-tolerance against database failure, remotely distribution of data across various nodes, a peer-to-peer concept will take this technology more ahead
+Its ease of scalability, rising demand, zero-tolerance against database failure, remote data distribution across various nodes, and peer-to-peer concept will take this technology ahead.

-Also, ease of reading and writing on disk which quite fast provides additional advantages over others
+Also, easier reading and writing on a relatively fast disk provides additional advantages over others.

-This has been a guide to What is Cassandra?.
-Here we discussed the basic concept, working, skills, scope along with advantages and career growth of Cassandra.
+This has been a guide to What is Cassandra?
+Here we discussed the basic concept, working, skills, scope, Cassandra’s advantages, and career growth.
 You can also go through our other suggested articles to learn more –